troldal/OpenXLSX/README.md

 <h2 id="detailed-change-log">Detailed change log</h2>

 ### (aral-matrix) 02 February 2025 - Support for cleaning up shared strings (issue #193), XLRowIterator no longer creates missing rows unless iterator is dereferenced
 * ```XLDocument``` now has a member function ```void cleanupSharedStrings()``` that will reindex shared strings for the complete workbook and remove all shared strings that are no longer referenced anywhere, or that have been set to the empty string.
+This addresses https://github.com/troldal/OpenXLSX/issues/193.
 * Added support for non-creating ```XLRowIterator```: can now iterate over a range of rows and test ```bool XLRowIterator::rowExists()``` before accessing it.
 This allows to skip non-existing rows without creating them.
 Functionality is analogous to ```XLCellIterator``` and ```bool XLCellIterator::cellExists()```
 * Accordingly, fetching an ```XLWorksheet::range(..)``` will no longer create all missing rows in the range
 * Added to ```XLCellValueProxy``` two functions to manipulate shared string indexes directly, bypassing ```XLSharedStrings```: